 People are different.
-Someone may become angry because of irrelevant or unethical email.
+Someone may become angry because of irrelevant or unethical emails.
 So ask yourself: should I really send this campaign?

-In days of the public health crisis, it’s worth asking yourself if the email is really necessary right now.
+In days of a public health crisis, it’s worth asking yourself if the email is really necessary right now.

 Is this message really important for subscribers or brand?
 This simple question will protect you from the risk to be annoying and even loud-shouting.